Learning spaces for teaching

 Do you want to develop yourself as a teacher?
 Start Aalto pedagogical training with A!
 Peda Intro and continue with other core courses, or check the available elective courses.

-Here you will also find restaurants, the Aalto Space mobile app, access control - all practical information on one page!
+Here you will also find restaurants, the map, the Aalto Space mobile app, access control - all practical information on one page!
 You can also visit the campus virtually.

 Find opening hours of buildings and lobby services on Otaniemi campus and in Töölö